Bobby Witt Jr. Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- The Mets have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- Mets pitchers combine to rank 18th in baseball in home runs allowed (130 total, 1.2 per game).
+- Mets pitchers combine to surrender 131 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The righty's most recent time out was on Thursday against the Washington Nationals, when he threw six innings, surrendering one earned run while giving up two hits.
+- The right-hander last pitched on Saturday against the Washington Nationals, when he threw 2 1/3 innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.